Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 <br/>
 <br/>

 :::info Step 3.
-Fill in the parameters.
+Fill in the parameters

 Set the following parameters and press `Save`.